-Welcome to the third and final installment of great Canadian comedy moments & people!
+Welcome to the third and final instalment of great Canadian comedy moments & people!
 Just a reminder, this is not a ranked list.
 There’s a lot to celebrate in Canadian comedy, these are just some of the people and moments.
 This week we wrap it all up with a list that features legendary French comedy institutions and performers, some fantastic venues, famous comics we all know and love and a couple people you may not be that familiar with.

 French comedy is a real industry in Canada, the talent gets treated well and butts are in seats.
 Theatre seats.
 Quebec does comedy right.
 From Yvon Deschamps to Lise Dion, there is a legit star system in place for French comedy talent.
 Amazing.

 Canadian-born Leslie Nielsen was the star of Police Squad and the Naked Gun movies, he was also a member of the Royal Canadian Airfarce at 17 years old.
 And his brother was deputy prime minister of Canada in the 80’s.
 So cool.

 Jo-Anna Downey is a comic we lost far too soon.
 Funny, talented, warm and caring.
 She was a huge member of the community and built something truly special with her weekly show at Spirits in Toronto, the longest-running such show in Canadian comedy history.
 Lewis Black, Seth Meyers, Robin Williams – they all made it a point to drop by Spirits to do Jo-Anna’s show.
 She made some really special things happen.